-The Solr search engine is run as a standalone application.
-For information about installing and configuring Solr, please see the product page http://lucene.apache.org/ solr/.
+The Solr search engine runs as a standalone application.
+For information about installation and configuration, please see the official product page http://lucene.apache.org/solr/.

 To use the external Solr instance with Formcentric Analytics, you first need to create a new core with the name mwfanalytics.
 You can also specify the name of the core with analytics.solr.collection.